Category Archives: Announcements

 SPECIAL ANNOUNCEMENTS

-The Eucharist Bread …was offered by Hendersons for the Divine Liturgy this morning.
+The Eucharist Bread …was offered by the Hendersons for Saturday of the Souls yesterday morning and by the Algoods for the Divine Liturgy this morning.
+The Koliva for Saturday of the Souls was offered by the Ken Joneses.

 Eucharist Bread Schedule: